techgrounds/techgrounds-JarBanf/05_AWS_2/03_cf-r53-efs-rds-eb.md

 ![elastic file system](/05_AWS_2/includes/03_cf-r53-efs-rds-eb3.png)<br><br>

+Amazon Elastic File System (Amazon EFS) provides serverless, fully elastic file storage so that you can share file data without provisioning or managing storage capacity and performance.
+Amazon EFS is built to scale on demand to petabytes without disrupting applications, growing and shrinking automatically as you add and remove files.
+Because Amazon EFS has a simple web services interface, you can create and configure file systems quickly and easily.
+The service manages all the file storage infrastructure for you, meaning that you can avoid the complexity of deploying, patching, and maintaining complex file system configurations.

-- What problem does X solve?
+- What problem does EFS solve?
+    - provides serverless, fully elastic file storage so that you can share file data without provisioning or managing storage capacity and performance.
-- Which key terms belong to X?
+- Which key terms belong to EFS?
+    - <ins>File system</ins>: a method and data structure that is used to control how data is stores and retrieved.
-- How does X fit-in/replace an on-premises setting?
+- How does EFS fit-in/replace an on-premises setting?
+    - replaces the file server and then local file system (mass storage)
-- How can I combine X with other services?
+- How can I combine EFS with other services?
+    - AWS services that can access an Amazon EFS file system at the same time:
+        - EC2
+        - ECS
+        - Lambda
-- What is the difference between X and other similar services?
+- What is the difference between EFS and other similar services?
+    - Elasticity and Scalability
+    - Performance
+    - Cost
 - Where can I find this service in the console?
+    - Under the Storage categorie.
 - How do I enable this service?
+    - By choosing "Create file system" and following the steps.
 - How can I link this service to other resources?
+    - While creating the other resources, you can link them to this service.

 **Relational Database Service**